 Your website will consist of any number of web pages containing updatable content.
 One of the pages is the blog page (unless you’ve chosen not to run a blog/news page).
 The blog page can sometimes be set as the home page or it might be a completely separate page called News, instead of Blog.

 The blog page of your website automatically lists individual posts added by yourself.
 These can be of any length – short punchy updates or incredibly long features or stories.
 It’s your choice…

-Posts are often dated marked (and sometimes the post author is displayed also).
+Posts might show the date of posting (and sometimes the post author is also displayed).
 Usually, they appear in reverse chronological order; as you publish new posts, older posts get pushed down the page.
 If you’re blogging a lot, it can help users if you categorise your posts.
 Speak to your designer about this.

 Your design will determine how many posts are listed on your blog page.
 If you’re showing too few or too many posts, there’s a simple setting to control this in the admin area.
 You might need to ask your web designer to change this for you.

 Once a post drops off the bottom of the page, it can still be accessed using other methods (e.g. ‘Older Posts’ links and Archive pages).
 And remember that each post can be individually indexed by search engines (treated as a single web page); users may arrive at your post directly, via a search engine.

 Pages are more permanent.
 Typical examples would be your Home page, About us, Contact us, etc. Here’s a good explanation from WordPress.com: